BradleyTesterSpratt/CI301/README.md

 # to run automated tests
-- npm install
-- npm run test
+- make test

+# to run the game in phaser
+- make build